Renleilei1992/DNS-Query/README.md

   - Send the DNS request package to the appointed DNS server by UDP
   - Recieve the DNS server response and then Decode the respond package
   - Get the URL resolve result

+## to be continue
+  - let the project can cross platform, Linux/MacOS/Windows all can use this project